byoda/byoda-python/docs/infrastructure/create_a_service.md

 - $schema: Must be set to "https://json-schema.org/draft-07/schema#"
 - description: What the data stored in this class is used for
 - type: must be "object"
+- #properties: optional field with a list of strings.
+Each string must be one of the supported values:
+  - counter: maintain counters for this field.
+Only supported for fields of type UUID and string
 - properties: must be a dict with as keys the different properties of the class.
 Each property must have keys:
   - description: What the data stored in this property is used for
   - type: must be a scalar, ie. "string" or "number" or an array.